 Becoming familiar with Major scales is super important.

-Using the Major scale as a reference point also informs the characteristics of other scales.
+Using the Major scale as a reference point also implies certain characteristics of other scales.

 As a general guide, you can think of all scales as being alterations of the Major scale.